-In addition, the Archive & Research Group has an account with Audioblocks.com.
-Please contact the chief of the Media Asset Management Branch to request access to Audioblocks.com.
+In addition, the Archive & Research Group has an account with Audioblocks.com, which has stock music and sound effects.

-Commercial music could be used in a fair use manner in a VOA video piece -- perhaps 35-40 seconds to demonstrate Prince's virtuosity as a guitarist -- but those uses should always be checked in advance with the News Standards & Best Practices Editor.
+Commercial music could be used in a fair use manner in a VOA video piece -- perhaps 35-40 seconds to demonstrate Prince's virtuosity as a guitarist -- but those uses should always be checked in advance with VOA Standards.

-(Also see YouTube Guidelines, p.
-89 and Ambient Music, p.
-60)
+(Also see YouTube Guidelines and Ambient Music)